 Usually homes are connected to city water lines in a small enclosure near the street that serves the neighborhood.
 The most common types of meter enclosures are a small round plate that says “water meter” on it, or a rectangular box made of plastic and concrete that has a similar lid with a small hole you can use to insert a screwdriver or other prying device that will open it up.
 Sometimes the round ones have a nut that must be loosened to get it open.

 They may be buried or full of dirt or debris, so do a little maintenance once you find your meter.
 If you can’t find it, ask a neighbor where theirs is (yours should be in a similar spot on your property) or call your water utility.
 There should be a valve on either side of the metering device- you can turn off either one.
 It can’t be done by hand, so here’s our strong advice.

 Get a Water Shut-Off Key

-It goes by a few names: water shut off tool, curb key or curb box key… anyway, it’s a simple thing and only sets you back a few bucks, possibly saving you thousands later!
+It goes by a few names: water shut off tool, curb key or curb box key.
+It’s a simple thing and only sets you back a few bucks, possibly saving you thousands later!
 It consists of a handle with two prongs at the end, or a slot that fits over the “fin” on the meter valve.
 Once you’ve got the tool in place, you can rotate it until it stops to shut off all water to your house.

-So go out and get yourself a gift this Christmas- one that could pay off for you later- a Water Shut-Off Key.
+So go out and get yourself a gift this Christmas – one that could pay off for you later – a Water Shut-Off Key.
 They range in price from less than $10 up to $30 for a super nice one.
 They come in shorter hand versions and taller iterations from two to five feet in length (depends on how far below grade your meter is).
-Your favorite home improvement store should have a few choices, or order one online.
+Your favorite home improvement store should have a few choices, or you can order one online.